 G Student: For the purpose of this Ordinance, “student” shall apply to any person actively enrolled in or entering grades 5 through 12 as of the date of application.

+H Senior: Any persons aged 65 or older.

 V. Licensing: A Town Shellfish Digging License is required.
 It is unlawful for any person to dig or take shellfish from the shores and flats of Georgetown without having a current license issued by the Town as provided by this Ordinance.
 A commercial digger must also have a valid State of Maine commercial shellfish license issued by the Department of Marine Resources, but need not purchase the State license before obtaining the Town license.
 Of the total licenses issued, both commercial and recreational, ten percent shall be reserved for non-residents.
 Applicants for non-resident recreational licenses will follow the lottery routine specified in paragraph D.12 below; they need not be present at the lottery.